Tiyan High School

-The school opened in August 2014.
-About 1,400 students were scheduled to attend the school on opening day.
+The school first opened in August 2014, making it the newest high school to open on the island.
+Approximately 1,400 students were scheduled to attend the school on opening day.
 It opened with a practice gymnasium.
 Construction on the school's full-size gymnasium began in 2015.
 The full-size gym is being built for $14.4 million, or $576,218.61 each year for 25 years.
+The full-size gym was completed in December 2015, being the primary location for basketball and volleyball games at the campus.